 Four workshops are on offer on Monday 18 August within two concurrent sessions.

-Room 1 | Room 2 | |
+| Room 1 | Room 2 | |

-Morning concurrent sessions 10:00am – 12:30pm |
+| Morning concurrent sessions 10:00am – 12:30pm |

-WORKSHOP TWO TRAUMA INFORMED CARE Led by Mirna Tarabay |
+SOLD OUT WORKSHOP ONE TRAUMA INFORMED CARE Led by Mirna Tarabay |

-Afternoon concurrent sessions 1:30pm – 4:00pm |
+| Afternoon concurrent sessions 1:30pm – 4:00pm |

-WORKSHOP THREE REFLECTIVE WRITING Led by Hilton Koppe |
+WORKSHOP THREE REFLECTIVE WRITING Led by Dr Hilton Koppe |

-WORKSHOP FOUR CREATIVE ART THERAPY Led by Adrina Saroglu |
+WORKSHOP FOUR CREATIVE PRESENCE: ART AND CONNECTION IN PALLIATIVE CARE Led by Adrina Petrosian |

 Please note this program may be subject to changes.